nomic-ai/gpt4all/gpt4all-api/README.md

 ```bash
 docker compose up --build
 ```
-and edit files in the `api` directory.
+and edit files in the `app` directory.
 The api will hot-reload on changes.

 You can run the unit tests with